3 Advanced Matching

 3.4 Controlling for Euclidean Distance

 The control_for() function lets you give specific tolerances for individual variables.
-Another method of matching items, however, may be to control for Euclidean distance, weighting variables by their relative importance.
-The control_for_euc() function lets you do exactly this.
+Another method of matching items, however, is to control for Euclidean distance, weighting variables by their relative importance.
+This is possible with control_for_euc().
 As an example, imagine we want to split by concreteness, and control for length, frequency, and age of acquisition.
 We might decide that length is the most important thing to match (ideally exact matching), followed by frequency and age of acquisition.
 This could be achieved like so:

 stim <- lexops |>